-Cold pressed peanut oil has deep yellow color with a pleasant nutty aroma and sweet taste.
-Refined oil features light-yellow and neutral taste.
+Cold-pressed peanut oil has a deep yellow color with a pleasant nutty aroma and sweet taste.
+Refined oil features a light-yellow and neutral taste.
 However, refining makes it virtually devoid of impurities and allergens.
 Its specific gravity @ 25 °C is 912-0.920, Iodine value-84–100, and saponification value-185–195.

 Peanut oil is high in energy; 100 g oil provides 884 calories.

 It is one of the cooking oils with a high smoke point; 450 °F which allows in setting oil at higher temperatures while deep-frying food items.

 Peanut oil composes a very good lipid profile.
 It has saturated, monounsaturated and polyunsaturated (SFA: MUFA: PUFA= 18: 49: 33) fats in healthy proportions.

 It is one of the stable cooking oils which has a long shelf life.

 Wonderfully pleasant, sweet-flavored peanut oil is low in saturated fats, free from cholesterol, contains essential fatty acid ( linoleic acid (omega-6)) making it one of the healthiest cooking oils.

 Being a vegetable oil, peanut oil is a good source of plant sterols, especially ß-sitosterol.